 (Fast Company) Reward employees with time to think, while providing them with the structure they need.

 My Comment: A culture that promotes innovation based on the six tactics outlined in this article is a culture that fosters empowerment and better customer relations.
 Innovation potentially impacts a company internally with better systems, products, etc., while it also impacts the customer with a better experience.
-Companies that have a formal program that encourages their employees to come up with ideas to improve are typically better places to work – and better places to do business.
+Companies with a formal program that encourages their employees to develop ideas to improve are typically better places to work – and better places to do business.

 (Copyright ©MMXIII, Shep Hyken)